Why Is My Car Heater Blowing Cold Air?

-To help you discover what the possible issue could be, BMW of Atlantic City has found some popular reasons why your car heater is blowing cold air.
+To help you discover what the possible reason is, BMW of Atlantic City will go more in-depth about these possible causes on why your car heater is blowing cold air.
 Follow the steps we provide for each one, and you’ll be set for some warmer winter driving.

 Out of Coolant

 Despite its chilly name, coolant actually works hard to heat up your vehicle during colder months.
 While it keeps your engine cool, it also hovers above your heater’s core and blows all that warm air right into your vents, which in turn heats your cabin.

 If your vehicle is lacking the proper amount of coolant, that hot air isn’t going to make it inside your car.
 To see if this is the issue, add some more coolant under the hood.

 In order for the aforementioned coolant to get to the place it needs to be and warm your car, your heater core needs to be working properly.
 This element also defrosts your windows and plays an important part in keeping your vehicle toasty.

 If there is enough coolant in your vehicle, the heater core may be the culprit of cold air blowing through your vents.
 Other symptoms of this problem include: